jeffyyyy/angular-nodejs-express-mongo/README.md

 D. run command 'bower install'

 E. run command 'node init.js' (Create a sample user with username admin@admin.com, and password is admin)

+F. run command 'node app.js' to start the application, the view in browser with url http://localhost:5040